Understanding 'Forward Deployed Engineering' and Why Your Company Probably Shouldn't Do It

 Slapping a title on your field team because it sounds cool is one thing – building a truly “Forward Deployed” culture is another.
 It doesn’t work without complete commitment to the benefits and costs, and unless you’re willing to accept all of them, you're engaging in thin imitation – just sparkling Sales Engineering – and shouldn’t expect to achieve the same results.

-I spent almost 5 years in a “Forward Deployed” role (called “Embedded Analyst” or “Deployment Strategist” externally, and “Echo” internally).
-I worked side-by-side with some wildly talented Forward Deployed Engineers, and got to see this model at its best, and worst.
+I spent almost 5 years in a “Forward Deployed” role (called “Deployment Strategist” externally, and “Echo” internally).
+I worked side-by-side with some wildly talented engineers, and got to see this model at its best – and worst.
+Now I'm running a software business of my own (that’s explicitly not doing “FDE”), and have a deeper appreciation of what made this so unique.

-Now, running a software business of my own (that’s explicitly not doing “FDE”) I have a deeper appreciation of what made this so unique.
-There have recently been a couple of great posts explaining a bit about how Palantir works, including the masterful piece by Nabeel and this FDE-specific piece from Ted.
+There have recently been a couple of great posts explaining a bit about how Palantir works, including this masterful piece by Nabeel and this FDE-specific piece from Ted.
+But I want to go a bit further, and talk specifically about why this model is so hard, and such a bad idea for most folks.

 The core of “Forward Deployed” culture is a radical deference to teams in the field.
 They are empowered to do whatever they need to solve a problem, even if it bears only a thin – even begrudging – relationship to the base platform.
 This isn’t limited to just configuring or customizing; it’s inventing entirely new products and technologies, if that’s what it takes to win.